Leading consulting group with a 360° approach

 Cradle to cradle makes it possible to focus on the process of dismantling and reusing the materials of a building when it is torn down.

-The goal is to learn from nature, which knows nothing about waste of resources.
+The goal is to learn from nature that knows nothing about waste of resources.
 Buildings should make a positive contribution to the environment instead of burdening it.
 Like trees, future buildings will produce oxygen, clean the air, collect rainwater and support the biodiversity and even produce energy instead of consume it.

 Cradle to cradle has already gained acceptance in a large group of international companies and institutions, e.g. Philips, Rheinzink and Steelcase.
 COWI is currently involved in the development of the first Cradle to Cradle buildings in Denmark.